 If the EPA doesn’t require CAFOs to monitor their pollution, then the sparse data that the EPA reviewed isn’t an accurate representation of the industry’s impacts.
 Not by a long shot.
 In essence, the EPA has created a feedback loop that insulates the industry and itself from having to issue more protective regulations.

-To add insult to injury, EPA’s cherry-picked review ignored a veritable mountain of evidence demonstrating the inadequacy of its current guidelines.
-Numerous studies, including an EPA-authored report, have established that agricultural activities, including CAFOs, are one of the “leading known sources” of surface water pollution in the United States, and that manure is responsible for a significant share of that pollution.
+To add insult to injury, the EPA’s cherry-picked review ignored a veritable mountain of evidence demonstrating the inadequacy of its current guidelines.
+Numerous studies, including an EPA-authored report, have established that agricultural activities, including CAFOs, are one of the “leading known sources” of surface water pollution in the United States.
+They’ve also shown that manure is responsible for a significant share of that pollution.

-If We Win, EPA Will be Forced to Reconsider Its Hands-off Approach to CAFO Pollution
+If We Win, EPA Will Have to Reconsider Its Hands-off Approach to CAFO Pollution

-As it stands, there are thousands of factory farms across the country producing vast quantities of manure containing pollutants like E. coli, nitrogen, phosphorus, pharmaceuticals, and heavy metals, which are regularly discharged into waterways relied on for drinking water and recreation.
+As it stands, there are thousands of factory farms across the country producing vast quantities of manure.
+They regularly discharge that manure (which contains pollutants like E. coli, nitrogen, phosphorus, pharmaceuticals, and heavy metals) into waterways we rely on for drinking water and recreation.

-If the court agrees that EPA failed to conduct an appropriate review of these ineffective guidelines, the agency will have to reconsider its untenable position that the standards are fine the way they are.
-The facts are clear — proper review will show that more stringent national standards are required to protect water quality.
+If the court agrees that the EPA failed to conduct an appropriate review of these ineffective guidelines, the agency will have to reconsider its untenable position that the standards are fine the way they are.
+The facts are clear — proper review will show that we need more stringent national standards to protect water quality.

-EPA has let factory farms off the hook for their water pollution for decades — join us in campaigning in the courts and in communities to finally hold EPA and this polluting industry accountable!
+The EPA has let factory farms off the hook for their water pollution for decades.
+Join us in campaigning in the courts and in communities to finally hold the EPA and this polluting industry accountable!